Back to fellos.app

 Configuring the Workflow

-Select which administrator levels can initiate a deactivation request.
-You'll see checkboxes for each level:
+Select which administrator levels can submit a deactivation request:

-• Local Admin — Chapter-level administrators.
-Checking this allows local admins to request deactivation for members in their chapter.
+• Local Admin — chapter-level administrators.
+Can request deactivation for members in their specific chapter.

 You can check one, two, or all three levels.
-Most organizations allow all three levels to request deactivations, since the approval step provides the necessary oversight.
+Most organizations allow all three, since the approval step provides the necessary oversight.

 Tip

-A common configuration is to allow all admin levels to request deactivations but require Org Admin approval.
-This means chapter officers can initiate the process for their members, but a regional administrator must confirm the action before the member is actually deactivated.
+A common configuration is to allow all admin levels to request deactivations but require only one approval step (typically Org Admin or Club Admin).
+This means chapter officers can initiate the process, but a higher-level admin must confirm the action before it's final.

 What Happens When a Member Is Deactivated